 The Camino Institute's campus is located in the village of El Faro, situated on two beautiful acres of hilltop property in the foothills of the Cordillera Central, the highest mountain range in the Caribbean.
 This quiet settlement sits astride the Rio Camu and is home to approximately twenty-five families.
 The surrounding land is used for ranching and agriculture.
 The landscape is a pastel palette of lush green fields dotted with palm, mango, and citrus trees.
 Dense pockets of subtropical forest make for shady groves below vivid blue skies, and frequent breezes provide a respite from the sun.

-Our campus is under gradual development.
 The Camino campus is not about five-star luxury.
 We invite our guests to enjoy a safe, secure experience that encourages simplicity and minimalism.
 The feel is one of rustic, quiet comfort.
-Fresh breezes, sunlight, cool water, comfortable chairs in shady spaces combine to provide a wonderful respite after a challenging day of meaningful work.
+Fresh breezes, sunlight, cool water, and comfortable chairs in shady spaces combine to provide a wonderful respite after a challenging day of meaningful work.
 We utilize natural decor and landscaping that embraces the environment.
-Eventually, we look forward to the added beauty that will come with tropical flowering plants lining stone paths among our buildings.
+Tropical flowering plants line the stone paths that weave among our buildings.

-We envision gradual campus developments over the years, including walking trails, outdoor showers, and additional covered terraces that provide more secluded spaces for private reflection, prayer, meditation, and conversation.
+We envision gradual campus developments over the years, including a chapel, walking trails, outdoor showers, and additional covered terraces that provide more secluded spaces for private reflection, prayer, meditation, and conversation.

 A view of the campus from the entry driveway.

 Sunrise from the Centro top deck, enjoyed with local coffee.